101companies/101integrate/README.md

 # Summary

 This repo contributes to the 101companies Project.
 101integrate is a framework for the integration of knowledge resources.
 At this point, the framework specifically addresses vocabulary integration and cross-referencing betweem textbooks and 101wiki.
-Currently, 4 Haskell textbooks are supported.
+Currently, 4 Haskell and 4 Python textbooks are supported.

 # Tool dependencies